Mixing Benzodiazepines (Benzos) and Alcohol

 Alcohol and benzodiazepine (or benzos) have a synergistic depressant effect on the central nervous system.
 Perhaps more worrisome is the fact that memory impairment is far more likely when these substances are combined.
 High doses or prolonged abuse of benzodiazepines can result in significantly impaired memory, mood swings, and behavioral changes.
 People who abuse these drugs often find that they develop a tolerance to their effects.
 They have to take more to achieve the same high, in other words.
-Another alternative employed by addicts is to combine alcohol with their drugs.
+Another alternative employed by those struggling with alcohol is to combine alcohol with their drugs.
 While this certainly helps them achieve the desired sensations of calm or euphoria, the potentially dangerous side effects of both alcohol and benzodiazepine are more pronounced when these drugs are combined.

 According to an article in the journal “Alcohol Research & Health,” alcohol and benzodiazepine have a synergistic depressant effect on the central nervous system.
 Perhaps more worrisome is the fact that memory impairment is far more likely when these substances are combined.
 During blackout periods, you may engage in risky behavior, such as driving a vehicle or walking down a busy street.
 You could say or do things you’ll later regret, apart from the physical damage of abusing drugs and alcohol.

 Treating Benzodiazepine and Alcohol Addiction

 If you’re addicted to benzodiazepine and alcohol, there are effective methods for overcoming the problem and never looking back.
 Treatment for addiction to benzodiazepine and alcohol begins with recognizing the problem and reaching out for help.
-As long as an addict remains in denial, it will be quite difficult-though not impossible-to make them see the negative effects of his behavior.
+As long as a person remains in denial, it will be quite difficult-though not impossible-to make them see the negative effects of his behavior.
 As the addiction progresses, the effects on a person’s health and well-being will become impossible to ignore.